-If you have your heart set on Verizon’s massive nationwide network, you might think your job is already done.
+If you have your heart set on Verizon as your new carrier, you think it’s as easy as signing up.
 However, there are a couple of different ways to tap into the Big Red network.
 One such method is to go with its wholly-owned subsidiary, Visible.
-Is this a Jedi master and apprentice situation?
+Can the apprentice outperform the master?
 Let’s stack Visible vs Verizon and find out.

 While your coverage options should be fairly similar, we’re going to dig into the best promos, prices, and phones to help you make a decision.
 Are you ready to take advantage of Verizon’s network?
 Let’s get started.

 Verizon is one of the most expensive carriers around, but you’re paying for a massive network and plenty of perks.
 If you don’t mind stripping a few of those perks away, you might be pleasantly surprised by Visible’s one-plan model.
 Check out the table below for a quick price breakdown:

 |Entry-level unlimited plan||$40 for one line|

 $30 per line for three lines